webgriffe/esb/README.md

 Unit test example
 -----------------

-Here follows an example of a producer test which verify that the producer produces stock inventory update jobs based on an XML file in a given directory.
+Here follows an example of a producer test which verifies that the producer produces stock inventory update jobs based on an XML file in a given directory.

 ```php
 public function testShouldProduceMultipleJobsWithMultipleEntriesFile()